-The Government has supported the repatriation of ancestors from overseas for over thirty years and the repatriation of cultural heritage material from overseas since 2019.
-This has resulted in the return of over 1,650 ancestors and over 1,960 cultural heritage items from overseas.
-Domestically, the Government has supported the return of over 3,200 ancestors and 2,300 secret sacred objects to Traditional Custodians held in Australia's eight major museums.
+We support the return of ancestors and cultural heritage items to Country in ways that are decided by First Nations peoples.
+Over the past thirty years, the Australian Government has supported the return of over 1,650 ancestors and over 1,960 cultural heritage items from overseas, and over 3,200 ancestors and 2,300 sacred objects within Australia, to Traditional Custodians.

-Repatriation requires an approach that is self-determined by First Nations people.
-The Government is currently working with First Nations peoples to bring home ancestors from more than twenty countries and cultural heritage material from more than twenty-seven countries, and is raising awareness of the importance of repatriation for First Nations peoples to drive global change in collection ethics and practice.
+We are working with First Nations peoples to return ancestors and cultural heritage material from more than twenty-seven countries.
+We are also raising awareness about the importance of this process for First Nations peoples.

-The planned Ngurra Cultural Precinct, to be located within the Parliamentary Triangle in Canberra, will support truth-telling and healing, and will be a place for First Nations storytelling and ceremony.
-The Precinct will include a National Resting Place to house and care for ancestors repatriated from overseas with limited provenance, in a culturally appropriate way.
-To date more than 330 ancestors have been returned from overseas collections who currently have provenance only to Australia, as their Traditional Custodians are unknown, and this number is expected to grow as more repatriations are completed.
+We are planning a Ngurra Cultural Precinct, which will be located in the Parliamentary Triangle in Canberra.
+This will support truth-telling and healing.
+It will also be a place for First Nations storytelling and ceremony.
+This area will include a National Resting Place to house and care for ancestors, whose Traditional Custodians are unknown, in a culturally-appropriate way.
+To date, more than 330 ancestors, whose Traditional

+Custodians are unknown, have been returned to Australia from overseas collections.
+This number is expected to grow with more returns.